Food, Land and Sea

 The catchment-based approach is being demonstrated by various projects, three of which are:

-- South West Water’s Upstream Thinking: This recognises that it is more cost effective to help farmers deliver cleaner raw water (water in rivers and streams) than it is to pay for the filtration of polluted water taken from rivers for drinking.
-Since 2010 the Upstream Thinking project has spent £20m restoring mires and Culm grasslands (that naturally filter water) and on providing pesticide advice and water-quality improvement infrastructure to farmers.25
+- South West Water’s Upstream Thinking: This recognises that it is more cost effective to help farmers deliver cleaner raw water (water in rivers and streams) than it is to pay for the expensive filtration of polluted water taken from rivers for drinking.
+Since 2010 the Upstream Thinking project has spent £20m restoring mires and Culm grasslands (that naturally filter water) and on providing pesticide advice and water-quality improvement infrastructure to farmers.65

 - Connecting the Culm: This is testing ways of making river catchments more resilient to the impacts of climate change (mainly flooding and drought), using nature-based solutions and collaborating with people living in the Culm catchment to do so.